taubyte/spore-drive/README.md

 ## What it actually does
 - Provisions multiple servers at once
 - Installs Tau on each node
-- Connects nodes into a decentralized Taubyte fabric
+- Connects nodes into a meshed peer-to-peer network
-- Turns raw servers into a working cloud
+- Plug in your servers and watch them become a cloud.

 No manual node setup.
 No control plane to babysit.